viterin/vek/README.md

 By default, functions allocate a new array to store the result.
 Append `_Inplace` to a function to do the operation inplace, overriding the data of the first argument slice with the result.
-Append `_Into` to specify a different destination.
+Append `_Into` to write the result into a target slice.

 ```go
 package main